mehrdadhalali/Games-Release-Tracker/report/README.md

 A script to generate weekly summary reports of the games data collected.

 ## Features:
-- Generates PDF files summarising key metrics for the past week:
+- Generates PDF files summarising key metrics for the past week.
-- Emails subscribers with PDF report attachments
+- Emails subscribers with PDF report attachments.

 ## Setup: